2006 PlaceMakers V8 International: Race 2

-Miraculously, Paul Weel Racing were able to repair Murphy's car overnight to have be able to compete come race two and would start from the pitlane.
+Miraculously, Paul Weel Racing were able to repair Murphy's car overnight in time for race two and would start from the pitlane.
 It was a reverse-grid race with both Tasman Motorsport cars starting on the front row; a silver lining to their torrid first race on Saturday.

 Richards led away from his teammate with Steve Owen following through into third.
 Being the first reverse-grid race in four years, carnage was expected.
 And it did not disappoint.
 At the usual trouble spot of the hairpin, Warren Luff sent Mark Porter into a spin.
 In the process, the rear of Porter's car tagged Radisich, sending the Team Kiwi racer around as well.
 Porter and Luff got away but Radisich was left facing the wrong way.
 Dean Canto managed to stop in time, only for the following cars - who could not see the chaos ahead - to slam into the back of Canto and into Radisich.
 The incident inflicted extensive damage to the cars of Jamie Whincup, Bowe, Jason Bargwanna and Steven Richards.
 Along with the cosmetic damage, Richards' power steering had failed.
 Bargwanna's front spoiler had broken and trapped the front wheels, forcing him off into the gravel trap at the hairpin on the next lap.
 Predictably, all of this led to the deployment of the safety car.
 And to further compound these troubles, rain started to fall upon the circuit.

 Aided with a fast car and optimal grid position, Tander began making his way up the order.
 Despite the threat of rain, drivers still came in for their compulsory stops as planned.
 Precipitation not sufficient to warrant concern amongst the teams.
 Luff was issued a drive-through penalty for his first lap misdemeanors.
 Bowe suffered a major crash at the end of the front straight as a result of a jammed throttle.
 With extensive damage inflicted upon the barrier, the red flag was thrown and the race was stopped.
 Because the race was effectively 'reset', the restart was conducted as a standing start.
 The regulations permitted Whincup and Radisich to take the restart despite 'retiring' before the red flag was shown.

 Tander led away from Richards at the restart.
 Porter exacted his revenge on Luff on lap 13, only for the local driver having to retire from the race due to damage.
 McConville and Brad Jones came to blows at the hairpin, and multiple drivers behind inflicted damage upon each other.
 Jones came in to retire whilst Bright pitted for what he believed was a puncture.
 Whincup's race eventually came to an end due to mechanical problems.
 James Courtney was experiencing braking problems which led to him spinning Murphy at the ever-so-troublesome hairpin.
 Lowndes received a drive-through penalty for a driving infringement pertaining to Rick Kelly.
 Tander cruised home to victory with Jason Richards second and Mark Winterbottom in third.